timcu/builder_police/set2/pycharm-edu-2/lesson1/Tunnel floor/task.md

-# Task 5 - Tunnel floor
+# Task 8 - Tunnel floor

-Look in your tunnel in the Minetest world to see Task 5.
+Look in the tunnel you just built in the Minetest world to see Task 8.

 ## Task
 Replace the floor of the tunnel with stone and place a torch every four blocks.